 Now, if you are going to do this step, know that setting up your LinkedIn profile the right way is important.
 Just like a poor resumé, an inadequate LinkedIn profile looks bad, and it can make you appear worse than you would if you didn’t have one.

-LinkedIn will guide you through setting your profile up, but if you need help as an adjuster setting up your LinkedIn Profile, I walk you through the entire process step by step inside the Networking Adjuster’s Playbook and the Independent Adjuster’s Playbook.
+We created an Independent Adjuster’s Guide to LinkedIn will help you understand why LinkedIn is so important.
+If you need additional help as an adjuster setting up your LinkedIn Profile, I walk you through the entire process step by step inside the Networking Adjuster’s Playbook, and Independent Adjuster’s Playbook.

 Now that you have a LinkedIn profile, you probably are wondering, “Why didn’t I just fill out a resumé?”